-The Division of Pediatric Respiratory Medicine provides educational opportunities for medical students and pediatric residents in addition to our fully-accredited fellowship program.
+The Division of Pediatric Respiratory Medicine provides educational opportunities for medical students and pediatric residents in addition to our accredited fellowship program.

 A full curriculum based on the core competencies as published by the Council on Medical Student Education in Pediatrics (COMSEP) is taught through bedside clinical supervision and daily rounds, in addition to various didactic sessions and interactive case-based discussions facilitated by faculty in nearly all the divisions in the Department of Pediatrics.
-The entire curriculum is reviewed on an ongoing basis through feedback from medical school faculty, national regulatory agencies, and students themselves.
+The entire curriculum is reviewed on an ongoing basis through feedback from UT Southwestern Medical School faculty, national regulatory agencies, and students themselves.
 Students rotating through the core clerkship continue to outpace national averages on standardized assessments.

 Medical students participate in outpatient specialty clinics staffed by members of the Division of Pediatric Respiratory Medicine faculty.
 During clinic sessions, medical students receive individualized, one-on-one teaching by the faculty.

 The evaluation of children with respiratory problems is an integral component of the practice of pediatric medicine.
 Respiratory symptoms and problems are the most common reason for childhood physician encounters and are the number one cause of school absenteeism and hospital admission.
 Hence, it is essential that the pediatric resident become familiar with recognition, diagnosis, and care of respiratory diseases.
 The overall goal of the Pediatric Respiratory Medicine rotation is to provide residents with intensive exposure to a broad spectrum of pulmonary disorders, in order to highlight principles of management, current controversies, and the respective roles played by the pediatrician and pulmonary subspecialist, as well as other disciplines in the management of these patients.